Two-sample Test using Projected Wasserstein Distance: Two-sample Testing using IPM

 \begin{proposition}[Finite-sample Guarantee for the rate of convergence of IPM] Assume that Assumption~\ref{Assumption:light:tail} is satisfied, and let $\epsilon>0$.
 Then with probability at least,

 we have

 \end{proposition}

-This proposition builds the theoretical guarantee for two-sample testing under general integral probability metrics.
-The failure probability \eqref{Eq:failure} controls the level of type-I error, and the RHS in the concentration inequality \eqref{Eq:concentration} controls the type-II error.
-The result can be further improved when extra assumptions hold.
+Proposition~\ref{Proposition:finite:IPM} establishes the finite-sample guarantee for the convergence of empirical two-sample IPMs.
+We can build two-sample tests by leveraging this theoretical result.
+Specifically, the failure probability in \eqref{Eq:failure} controls the level of type-I error, and the right-hand side in the inequality \eqref{Eq:concentration} controls the type-II error.

+The proof of Proposition~\ref{Proposition:finite:IPM} essentially follows the one-sample generalization bound mentioned in \cite[Theorem~3.1]{zhang2018discriminationgeneralization}.
+However, by following the similar proof procedure discussed in \cite{Gretton12}, we can improve this two-sample finite-sample convergence result when extra assumptions hold, but existing works about IPMs haven't investigated it yet.